tiagojsalmeida/angular-watchers/README.md

 # Angular Watchers
 **Angular watchers** is the ultimate AngularJS tool which tells you how many active watchers you currently have.
-It automatically updates so you can see live how many watcher a action or a page has.
+It automatically updates so you can see live how many watcher a page have.
 This is perfect to debug any performance issues.

 ## Features